Pluvie/ion/doc/API.md

 ```c
 struct arena
 ```
-is a memory allocator.
+The `struct arena` is a memory allocator.
 It is used to group together pointers that share the same **lifetime** across a program.

 Imagine a web request, a videogame frame, or a UI screen: all these situations require a lot of data to be readily accessible from memory in order for the program to work